YingYu12345/Reference_standard_protocol/README.md

 4. **compare**: Comparison identifier (e.g., D5/D6).

 #### the output of char_ratio.R:
-**ref_expr_(date).csv**: The file contains ratio-based expression of reference datasets, providing information on FC and median of limma-based p value for each gene.
+**ref_expr_(date).csv**: The file contains the ratio-based expression of reference datasets, providing information on FC and median of limma-based p value for each gene.

 1. **Var1**: Row identifier (index).
 2. **Freq**: Frequency of detection across batches.